AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 CleverType

-• Advanced grammar correction and tone adjustment
+• Advanced grammar correction and context-aware tone adjustment

-• Custom AI assistants for different writing contexts
+• Custom AI assistants for different writing contexts (professional, casual, creative)

-• Strong privacy controls with on-device processing options
+• Industry-leading privacy controls with on-device processing

-• Smooth performance with minimal battery impact
+• Optimized performance with minimal battery impact—typically under 5% additional drain

 Gboard with AI Features

-• Integrates with Google's services
+• Deep integration with Google's ecosystem and services

-• Strong multilingual support
+• Excellent multilingual support with automatic language detection

 SwiftKey